EndlingAlien/freelance_crm/README.md

 ## Features

-- MySQL-powered backend with tables for clients, projects, invoices, and payments
+- SQLite3-powered backend with tables for clients, projects, and invoices
 - Basic GUI for adding, updating, and tracking freelance work
 - Simple client and project management workflows
-- Invoice tracking with status updates
+- Project tracking with status updates
 - Lightweight and easy to extend

 ---